jakes1403/jakes1403/README.md

 I'm Jacob!

-I'm a college student from Louisiana who *loves* to make games!
+I'm a student from Louisiana who enjoys game development.

 A lot of my repos are private, but here you will find lots of stuff related to game and general software development.